webadvanced/UmbracoImages/README.md

 # SmallerImages

 If you want to reduce the file size of images uploaded to your Umbraco website, then this is the package for you.
-You can set a maximum width and height, this package will replace the original image with a smaller cropped version.
+You can set a maximum width and height, this package will replace the original image with a smaller resized version.
 It also allows you to create another crop of the image, perhaps a smaller preview size image.

 **For Umbraco v7 use version 1.1.1 and for Umbraco v8 use version 2.0.0+**

-To use this in your Umbraco website, the best way to install it is using NuGet:
+Forked from:
 [![Nuget Downloads](https://img.shields.io/nuget/dt/SmallerImages.svg)](https://www.nuget.org/packages/SmallerImages)

 ```js